vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 You can set `plugin.components.components` with an array of components you want, by default it will be `["Badge"]`.

-Also, you can set `plugin.components.rootComponents` to enable some root components, such as addThis and notice.
+Also, you can set `plugin.components.rootComponents` to enable some root components, such as Notice.

 ::: info